How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Methodology

 \subsubsection{Collecting Libs and Apps for Vulnerabilities}

-For each \emph{Lib} mentioned in the {\VulFilter} refined vulnerability entries (see Section~\ref{sec:step1}), we searched on GitHub for client Apps depending on $Lib$, by using the library or package name as keyword(s).
-As GitHub typically retrieved lots of projects for each of our keyword-based search requests, we could not afford the time or effort of examining all projects.
-Thus, for each request, we limited ourselves to inspect the first 10 pages of results returned by GitHub, aiming at finding up to 4 client applications to satisfy the criteria below: \begin{itemize} \item[(d)] At least one non-private Java method (not test) in $App$ (in)directly calls vulnerable API(s) in $Lib$, with non-constant parameters. \item[(e)] $App$ compiles and runs successfully. \end{itemize} Criterion (d) ensures the feasibility of security exploits.
-Basically, if users of $App$ craft malicious input values to feed certain public or protected method(s) in $App$ (i.e., the callers of vulnerable APIs), they can run vulnerable APIs in malicious ways and thus realize attacks.
-Criterion (e) ensures that we can check the correctness of tool-generated tests via compilation and program execution.
+For each library identified in the {\VulFilter} refined entries (see Section~\ref{sec:step1}), \tse{We automatically crawled GitHub using the GitHub API to find client applications depending on these libraries.} We use the library or package name as keywords, filtering for projects whose dependency versions fall within the vulnerable range, and limiting our crawling to the first 10 pages of results, given the large volume of projects returned.
+The first, second, and third authors then manually inspected the code of these projects to verify actual usage of the vulnerable functionality (beyond mere dependency inclusion), with the goal of identifying up to four client applications per library that satisfy both criteria \tse{(c) and (d)}: \begin{itemize} \item[(c)] At least one non-private Java method (not test) in App directly or indirectly calls vulnerable API(s) in Lib, and gets impacted by the library vulnerability. \item[(d)] App compiles and runs successfully. \end{itemize} Criterion (c) ensures the feasibility of creating PoV tests.
+Basically, if users craft malicious input values to feed certain public or protected method(s) in App (i.e., the callers of vulnerable APIs), they can run vulnerable APIs in malicious ways and thus realize attacks.
+Criterion (d) ensures that we can check the correctness of tool-generated tests via compilation and program execution.